 City Clerk’s Office Information

-- Dog license applications can be completed and mailed in to the office.
+- Dog license applications may be completed and mailed into the office.
 Click here for the application and for additional details.

 - You may apply for a vital record (birth, death or marriage certificate) by mail or online.
 Click here for more information.